Health Library

 What is Cyanosis in Infants and Children?

-Cyanosis refers to a bluish-purple hue to the skin.
+Cyanosis refers to a bluish-purple color of the skin.
 It is most easily seen where the skin is thin, such as the lips, mouth, earlobes and fingernails.

-Cyanosis indicates there may be decreased oxygen attached to red blood cells in the bloodstream.
+Cyanosis means there may be decreased oxygen in the bloodstream.
 It may suggest a problem with the lungs or heart.
 Cyanosis is a finding based on what is seen, not by a laboratory test.

 Types of Cyanosis

-“Acrocyanosis” refers to cyanosis found in the extremities, particularly the palms of the hands and the soles of the feet.
+“Acrocyanosis” refers to cyanosis found in the arms and legs, particularly the palms of the hands and the soles of the feet.
 It can also be seen on the skin around the lips.
 Acrocyanosis is often normal in babies, as long as no cyanosis is present in the central part of the body.
-Children may have acrocyanosis when they are cold (such as swimming in cold water) but it should resolve once they are warmed up.
+Children may have acrocyanosis when they are cold (such as swimming in cold water) but it should go away once they are warmed up.

 “Central cyanosis” refers to cyanosis found on “central” parts of the body, including the mouth, head and torso.
 Central cyanosis is never normal in the newborn period and is almost always linked to a lower amount of oxygen in the blood.
 It could be due to a problem of the heart, lungs or blood.